“Is that what you call drunk?”

 Eddie was a big fan of Fred Astaire and Cole Porter and had always wanted to sing.

-It was loud.
-It was full of glee.
-It was occasionally in tune.
+He was loud.
+He was full of glee.
+He was occasionally in tune.

 It was useless for the purposes of the show, but it validated my belief in the basic, boisterous, goodness of the human race and the genius of the American songbook.